ZJUBCA/roadmap/dev/blockchainer-roadmap-In-English.md

     + Solidity documents （you can switch versions to view documents of other versions）：[🔗](hhttps://docs.soliditylang.org/en/latest/)
     + Book：Mastering Ethereum（Introduction[🔗](https://book.douban.com/subject/33424766/)，It mainly introduces Ethereum and how to write smart contracts on Ethereum, written by Ethereum CTO）
     + Ethereum Dapp development learning rout：[🔗](./dev/ETHer-roadmap)
     + Interested students can also learn about EOS, the second famous public blockchain besides Ethereum.
-For smart contracts of Consortium chain, such as hyperledger fabric, you can find some books or documents to read.
+For smart contracts of Enterprise-grade blockchain, such as hyperledger fabric, you can find some books or documents to read.
   + Virtual Machine：
     + EVM
       + EVM-awesome-list：[🔗](https://github.com/ethereum/wiki/wiki/Ethereum-Virtual-Machine-(EVM)-Awesome-List)